On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix B: Proofs

 where we use for the fifth equality that the left-hand limit at \(y_i\) coincides with the left-hand limit of the right-hand limits below \(y_i\,.\) \\ Statement \eqref{lemfmi2} follows similarly to \eqref{lemfmi1}.\\ \eqref{lemfmi3}: As a consequence of \eqref{lemfmi1} and \eqref{lemfmi2}, the boundary of each cuboid \(\bigtimes_{i=1}^d [x_i,y_i]\) has zero \(\nu_f\)-measure which implies the statement. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lemunimifun}:] Assume that \(f\) is measure inducing.
+\begin{proof}[Proof of Lemma \ref{lemunimifun}:] Assume that \(f\) is measure-inducing.
 If \(x,y\) with \(x\leq y\) are inner points of \(\Xi\,,\) then it follows that

-because \(\nu_f\) depends by definition of \(D_{x,y}\) in \eqref{defitlimi} only on the componentwise right-hand and left-hand limits of \(f\) which exist by definition of a measure inducing function in \eqref{defmind}.
+because \(\nu_f\) depends by definition of \(D_{x,y}\) in \eqref{defitlimi} only on the componentwise right-hand and left-hand limits of \(f\) which exist by definition of a measure-inducing function in \eqref{defmind}.
 If at least one of \(x,y\in \Xi\) is a boundary point of \(\Xi\,,\) then \eqref{proolemunimifun1} also holds true under the additional continuity assumption on the boundary.
 (Note that, by \eqref{defitlimi}, \(\nu_f([x,y])\) depends on the value of \(f\) at \(x_i\) or \(y_i\) whenever \(x_i=a_i\) and \(y_i=b_i\,,\) respectively, and thus the continuity assumption cannot be omitted).
-Hence, also \(f_+\) and \(f_-\) are measure inducing and induce, in particular, the same measure.
+Hence, also \(f_+\) and \(f_-\) are measure-inducing and induce, in particular, the same measure.

-If \(f_+\) or \(f_-\) is measure inducing, the statement follows similarly. \end{proof}
+If \(f_+\) or \(f_-\) is measure-inducing, the statement follows similarly. \end{proof}